 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $8,600.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $8,000.
 To calculate a more personalized cost visit the net price calculator.
-There is also a $10 application fee for students applying to the school.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information